Custom vs Off-the-Shelf-Software: Which Is Right for Your Business in 2025?

 FAQ – Custom vs Off-the-Shelf-Software

-1. What’s the biggest difference between custom and off-the-shelf software?
+1. What’s the biggest difference?

 2. Which is more secure?